kubuka/Excel-1-Kickstarter-Is-it-worth-it/README.md

 This final dashboard brings together key insights from the ETL process and DAX-driven analysis, offering a clear, engaging, and interactive overview of Kickstarter’s historical campaign data.

+This project was mainly about refreshing my skills and learning some new techniques in data analysis, Power Query, Power Pivot, and DAX.
+The focus was on building a strong analytical process rather than creating a perfect-looking dashboard (stay tuned for PowerBI project) — so while the visuals are simple, the real value lies in the insights and the logic behind the work.